 Learn more: To learn more about tinnitus therapies, read my guide to hearing aids for tinnitus.

 Widex’s most recent hearing aids feature made-for-iPhone technology.
 This allows your iPhone to pair with your hearing aids for easy adjustments; you can also use your phone as a microphone for your hearing aids.
 Their Moment hearing aids feature advanced sound processing that allows you to hear sounds in a surprisingly natural manner.

-Oticon’s most recent model, the Oticon More, features direct streaming to both iPhones and Android devices.
+Oticon’s most recent model, the Oticon More, features direct streaming to iPhones; however, this model does not support direct compatibility with Android devices.
 This rechargeable hearing aid also has Oticon’s BrainHearing technology, which provides more sound to your brain, resulting in better speech understanding for the wearer.

 When you choose hearing aids from either of these brands, you are not alone.
 Oticon offers online support and a downloadable instruction manual to help you solve any issues.
 There are also call centers that offer help and are located across the country for your convenience.

 Widex apps allow you to ask questions and view easy tutorials.
 On top of that, a representative can help you find the closest repair location if your hearing aids require maintenance.
 There’s even a number you can contact if you have issues regarding Bluetooth technology.

 The cost can be a deciding factor for many people.
 The price of both Oticon and Widex hearing aids varies based on several factors such as the type of hearing loss you have, optional features, the hearing aid model, and even your physical location.
 Your insurance may cover some of the costs, depending on your plan.

 The average starting price for both brands’ most basic models is around $1,200.
 The best way to determine the cost, however, is to visit a hearing specialist.
 This person can help you decide which hearing aid is right for you, explain the features of the various models, and inform you of the cost based on the factors listed above.